Gudrun Corvinus

 Gudrun Corvinus (1932–2006) was a German geologist, paleontologist and archaeologist.
 Her contributions through her field work, academic monologues and archeological excavation discoveries are vast and have contributed to continued scientific discoveries.
-Corvinus’ work gained professional recognition prior to her murder that took place in her home in Pune, India, on 7 January 2006.
+Corvinus’ work gained professional recognition prior to her murder, which took place in her home in Pune, India, on January 7th, 2006.

 Early and personal life

 Corvinus was born in Stettin, then part of Weimar Germany, in 1932.
 She spent most of her early years in Germany.
 As a child, Corvinus was fond of many things including people, cultures, music, travelling, and different scientific disciplines.
-She was known to be friendly and humble.
+She was known by others to be friendly and humble.

 Throughout her life, Corvinus had many friends.
 After they met in 1975, Corvinus and Ulla (Ursula) Musgnug had been close friends throughout their lives.
 Musgnug was also a trained anthropologist working through the Cape Town University.
 She has lived in the United States, Germany, and South Africa.
 Corvinus and Musgnug remained good friends despite their world travels.
 Corvinus had named Musgnug her legal heir, thus after Corvinus’ death, Musgnug inherited her works, such as photographs, slides and books.
 Musgnug has donated many items and works with the Sharma Centre for Heritage Education in India to keep the legacy of Gudrun Corvinus alive.